Advancing Together: Building emergency and critical care capacity across the region

 SESSION HOST

-This session will provide an update on the status of emergency and critical care globally and across the Pacific region.
-It will also be an opportunity to learn more about the Regional Emergency and Critical Care System Strengthening Initiative (RECSI), an innovative new program delivered by a consortium comprising Alfred Health, Monash University, the Australasian College for Emergency Medicine, Australian and New Zealand Intensive Care Society, the National Critical Care & Trauma Response Centre, Menzies School of Health Research, St. John Ambulance Papua New Guinea and the Pacific Community.
+This session provided an update on the status of emergency and critical care globally and across the Pacific region.
+It highlighted the work of the Regional Emergency and Critical Care System Strengthening Initiative (RECSI), an innovative new program delivered by a consortium comprising Alfred Health, Monash University, the Australasian College for Emergency Medicine, Australian and New Zealand Intensive Care Society, the National Critical Care & Trauma Response Centre, Menzies School of Health Research, St. John Ambulance Papua New Guinea and the Pacific Community.
 RESCI aims to enhance emergency and critical care capabilities in Timor Leste, Papua New Guinea, and the Pacific, with a focus on resilience and preparedness for health emergencies.

 Gerard O’Reilly